 If the status of species that have shown long-term declines were now improving, we would expect to find trends to be more positive in recent years than in the earlier part of the time series.
-To examine this, we list in Table B1 the best change estimates over the most recent ten-year period for which we have data (2004-14 in all but three cases), for all of the declining species listed in Tables A1-A3 (previous section).
+To examine this, we list in Table B1 the best change estimates over the most recent ten-year period for which we have data (2005-15 in all but three cases), for all of the declining species listed in Tables A1-A3 (previous section).
 For Lesser Spotted Woodpecker, Woodcock and Shelduck, the ten-year period for which data are tabulated is 1989-99.

 Table B1 also includes four further species that are listed red or amber in BoCC4 because of recent breeding decline, and for which we can report ten-year trends, but which lacked annual monitoring data before 1994.
 These are Whinchat, Grasshopper Warbler and Wood Warbler (all red listed), and Swift (amber listed).
-Red Grouse was also included in Table B1 in previous BirdTrends reports, but has now been removed from the table as it is no longer listed for breeding decline.